 (Group classes are temporarily suspended due to the COVID-19 outbreak)

 Puppy Socialization Class - For puppies 8-14 weeks at the start of class.
 Strategic exposures to people, places, animals, sights, sounds, and handling during the early socialization window (lasting from 3 weeks of age to 12-16 weeks of age for most puppies) is of critical importance according to the American Veterinary Medical Association and the American Veterinary Society of Animal Behavior.
 This class helps puppy parents fit socialization exercises into a busy schedule, while also offering support on puppy management issues like house-training and play-biting.
 We will also help puppy parents begin training the right way - helping puppies and puppy parents to communicate more effectively from the very beginning of their relationship with one another.
-Class meets Tuesdays, from 6:30-7:30pm for 5 weeks.
+Please contact us for class dates and times.
 Class fee: $110

 Dog Training Basics Class - A class for dogs of all ages (5 months and up!).
 This class covers sit, down, controlled leash-walking, recalls, intro to stay, greeting without jumping up, focus, and leave it.
 This class is primarily outdoors in our fenced in yard, and therefore is seasonal.
-Class meets Mondays, 6-7pm for 6 weeks.
+Please contact us for class dates and times.
 Class fee: $145

 Private Lessons available to address the following behavior issues: leash-walking, leash reactivity, basic manners training, house-training, counter-surfing, kids and dogs/family dog management and bite prevention, selecting a new puppy, preparing your dog for new baby/new family addition, recall training, and more!
 If it is beyond our scope of training, we will happily refer you to a behavior professional that can help you.
 Pricing and packages vary.
 Please call for more information.